-J.12.1 Sexual Misconduct Prevention and Response Policy and Procedures
+J.12.1 Sexual Misconduct Prevention and Response Policy and Procedures misconduct, sexual abuse, or child abuse will be taken seriously and will be dealt with in a spirit of compassion and justice.

 The United Church will not tolerate, and will seek to eradicate, any behaviour by its members, lay and order of ministry, adherents, or employees that constitutes sexual misconduct, sexual abuse, or child abuse.